bwondessen/TreatBox/README.md

 ## A native iOS app written in SwiftUI that uses TheMealDB's API (https://themealdb.com/api.php) to fetch and display desserts and its details!

-This app displays a list of desserts and when a user selects a dessert, they are taken to a detail view that includes:
+This app displays a list of desserts and when a user selects a dessert, they are taken to a detail view that includes: meal name, instructions, and ingredients/measurements.
+Users can bookmark/unbookmark recipes and it'll save to the bookmarks tab.
+Additionally, when a user selects a bookmarked recipe, it'll take them to a detail view.

-* Meal name
-* Instructions
-* Ingredients/measurements

 Features and technologies: